Welcome to a Life-Giving Approach:

 Living Books

-Instead of dry textbooks, children engage with rich, well-written books by passionate authors to inspire curiosity and thought, foster independent learning through narration, and build connections across diverse subjects.
+Instead of dry textbooks, children engage with rich, well-written books by passionate authors to inspire curiosity and thought, foster independent learning through narration, and build connections across varied subjects.

 Nature Study